Create a marketplace in 15 practical steps

 This doesn’t mean your marketplace needs to be profitable.
 But there should be promising signals that it can be.

 But what if problem-solution fit isn’t there?
-What if you have fifty users on your marketplace, but no transactions?
+What if your marketplace has 50 users on your marketplace, but no transactions?

-- Or perhaps they found something but did not complete a transaction.
+• Did they find something but not complete a transaction?
 You may need to redesign your transaction flow or think about your pricing.

 It’s important to not strive for too ambitious growth yet.
 Growing too early amplifies flaws in the business model, making them harder to fix.